 Since its formation in 1977, Gallery TPW has evolved alongside changes in the production, distribution, and perception of photography, film, and video.
 Our diverse roster of exhibitions, screenings, performances, commissioned writing, and public programs expands awareness of the vital role that images play in contemporary culture.

 Gallery TPW began its program of continuous exhibitions in 1980.
 In 1990, the TPW Acquisitions Committee was formed, which today exists as the TPW Collection at the Ryerson Image Centre.
-Through several locations and across nearly forty years, Gallery TPW has launched the careers of significant Canadian artists and has developed a national reputation and international community through collaboration with fellow artist-run centres, public galleries, educational institutions, and festivals.
+Through several locations and across over forty years, Gallery TPW has launched the careers of significant Canadian artists and has developed a national reputation and international community through collaboration with fellow artist-run centres, public galleries, educational institutions, and festivals.